top of page

 Where are the breeder dogs coming from?

-Q: Many ask, who are the Amish?
-A: The Amish are a traditional Christian group who are known for simple living, plain dress, non-violence, and slowness to adopt many conveniences of modern technology, with a view neither to interrupt family time, nor replace face-to-face conversations whenever possible, and a view to maintain self-sufficiency.
-The Amish value rural life, manual labor, humility, and religious beliefs.
 Q: And people wonder, are the Amish puppy mill breeders?
 A: Some are, some are not.
 Just like all breeders and dog owners, you will have some irresponsible and some responsible ones.
 In nearly all cases, the breeders who contact GRSF are forthcoming with all information and allow volunteers or representative see where the dogs are kept and how they are kept.
-Many Amish view dogs as a source of income, just like a non-Amish breeder.
-However, most are raised in a barn or kennel like livestock vs. in a home, therefore forming association with all sorts of people, places and things often lack and adopters must play a vital role in socializing their new family member.
+Many Amish view dogs as a source of income.
+Dogs are raised in a barn or kennel like livestock vs. in a home, therefore forming association with all sorts of people, places and things often lack and adopters must play a vital role in socializing their new family member.

 Can we come and meet the dog?